What is Mobile Messaging and How Your Business Can Benefit From It

 In the above example, you could automate a second message to ask why they would (or wouldn't) recommend your company, based on the response they gave.

-7. Shipping updates
+7. Shipping Updates

 Mobile messaging apps can often integrate with your shipping provider's data to send automated updates to your customers on their order status.